GMAT to GMAT Focus Score Conversion Table 2026 | Calculator & Percentile Guide

 GMAT vs. GMAT Focus: Key Differences

-The GMAT Focus Edition, introduced in late 2023, brings several significant changes compared to the traditional GMAT exam.
-Here’s a detailed comparison:
+The GMAT Focus Edition, introduced in late 2023 and now the only available format in 2026, brings several significant changes compared to the traditional GMAT exam.
+Understanding these differences is crucial for your test preparation and MBA application strategy.
+Here’s a detailed comparison of the GMAT classic vs. GMAT Focus:

 Exam Structure and Duration